 General Education Development (GED) Department - The GED Testing Center administers the GED examination to citizens in the service delivery area of Northeast State.
 For more information, call 423/323-0211, or 282-0800, ext.
-2112.
+3211.

 Insurance - Since medical care is occasionally needed on an emergency basis and on short notice, students are encouraged to obtain student health and accident insurance.
-Brochures on student accident and health insurance are available from the Office of the Assistant Vice President of Student Affairs.
+Brochures on student accident and health insurance are available from Student Health Services Office, C-2113.